mjmammoth/MusicalChair/README.md

-# MusicalChair Slack bot
+# MusicalChair Slack bot :musical_note::chair::question:
-Selects a random user in a channel and asks them for their song of the day :musical_note:
+Selects a random user in a channel and asks them for their song of the day

 ### OAuth Scopes
 |Scope|Purpose|